PacoReinaCampo/MPSoC-DV/source/go/book/chapters/chapter3.md

   */
   ```

-## Best Practices for Using Comments:
+## BEST PRACTICES FOR USING COMMENTS:

 1. **Documenting Package**: Each package should include a comment at the top of the file describing its purpose and usage.
 This comment should be descriptive and provide information about the package's functionality, dependencies, and usage examples.